Nippur: Archaeology

-Nippur was situated on both sides of the Shatt-en-Nil canal, one of the earliest courses of the Euphrates, between the present bed of that river and the Tigris, almost 160 km southeast of Baghdad.
+Nippur was situated on both sides of the ancient bed of the Shatt-en-Nil canal, one of the earliest courses of the Euphrates, between the present bed of that river and the Tigris, almost 160 km southeast of Baghdad.
+The canal bed divides the site into an East Mound and West Mound.
 It is represented by the great complex of ruin mounds known to the Arabs as Nuffar, written by the earlier explorers Niffer, divided into two main parts by the dry bed of the old Shatt-en-Nil (Arakhat).
 The highest point of these ruins, a conical hill rising about 30 m above the level of the surrounding plain, northeast of the canal bed, is called by the Arabs Bint el-Amiror "prince's daughter".
+The site reached a maximum extent of 130 hectares, this occurring in the Ur III period and again in the Kassite period.

 Nippur was first excavated, briefly, by Sir Austen Henry Layard in 1851.
 Full-scale digging was begun by an expedition from the University of Pennsylvania.
 The work involved four seasons of excavation between 1889 and 1900 and was led by John Punnett Peters, John Henry Haynes, and Hermann Volrath Hilprecht.
 Thousands of tablets were found at a smaller mound dubbed "tablet hill", about 7.5 meters in average height and 52 square meters in area, southeast of the temple mound.
-A true arch, one of the worlds earliest examples, was also found.
+A true arch, one of the world's earliest examples, was also found.
 In the Parthian layer a box containing fragments of votive axes made of glass from the Kassite period were found.
 Several late Kassite rulers are represented including Kurigalzu II.